OlivierKessler01/golumnar/README.md

 # golumnar
-A lightweight column-oriented data storage system.
+A lightweight column-oriented data storage system trying to follow the SQL language standard for the features it offers.

 ## Compile
-go build.
+go build .

 ## Run
 ./golumnar